khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 There are two ways of testing your use case solution:

 - User tests: Collaborate with the UX research team to conduct such tests.
-- Automatic tests: Use and contribute to the the Centrallized Evaluation Framework owned the AI Model
+- Automatic tests: Use and contribute to the the Centrallized Evaluation Framework owned by the AI Model

 Validation team to run tests as you develop your feature as wall as for monitoring your feature in production.